uosyph/window-on-top/README.md

 # Window on Top

-Window on Top is a Gnome extension providing a top panel toggle for activating "Always on Top" mode for windows.
+Window on Top is an extension for the GNOME desktop environment that provides a top panel toggle for activating the 'Always on Top' mode for windows.

 ## Installation